apache/asterixdb/asterix-doc/src/site/markdown/InstallingAsterixUsingManagix.md

         $ echo $JAVA_HOME

 ### Configuring SSH ###
-If SSH is not enabled on your system, please follow the instruction below to enable/install it or else skip to the section [#Configuring_Password-less_SSH Configuring Password-less SSH].
+If SSH is not enabled on your system, please follow the instruction below to enable/install it or else skip to the section [Configuring Password-less SSH](#Configuring_Password-less_SSH).

 #### Enabling SSH on Mac ####
 The Apple Mac OS X operating system has SSH installed by default but the SSH daemon is not enabled.
 This means you can’t login remotely or do remote copies until you enable it.
 To enable it, go to ‘System Preferences’.
 Under ‘Internet & Networking’ there is a ‘Sharing’ icon.
 Run that.
 In the list that appears, check the ‘Remote Login’ option.
 Also check the "All users" radio button for "Allow access for".
 This starts the SSH daemon immediately and you can remotely login using your username.
 The ‘Sharing’ window shows at the bottom the name and IP address to use.
 You can also find this out using ‘whoami’ and ‘ifconfig’ from the Terminal application.